Aryo15/Proxima/docs/installation.rst

 Basic Setup
 -----------

-We recommend installing FlaskBB in an isolated Python environment using `virtualenv`_.
+We recommend installing Ekaayam in an isolated Python environment using `virtualenv`_.
 In our little guide we will use a wrapper around virtualenv - the `virtualenvwrapper`_.
-In addition to virtualenv, we will also use the package manager `pip`_ to install the dependencies for FlaskBB.
+In addition to virtualenv, we will also use the package manager `pip`_ to install the dependencies for Ekaayam.

 Virtualenv Setup